-The biggest flaw that the bottles originally had was its Lids as you could never really get enough water from it, it leaked a little and it didn’t have a protective covering over it which probably wasn’t the most hygienic of lids.
-This has all changed now as the team at Water-to-Go have listened to what their customers have said and created a new lid and the results fix all the issues that have mentioned above and the great thing about it is that you the lid fits all the bottles.
+The biggest flaw that the bottles originally had was their Lids as you could never really get enough water from them, they leaked a little and they didn’t have a protective covering over them which probably wasn’t the most hygienic of lids.
+This has all changed now as the team at Water-to-Go has listened to what their customers have said and created a new lid and the results fix all the issues that have been mentioned above the great thing about it is that the lid fits all the bottles.

 Cost: £7.99 one size fits all bottles